COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 Should we have a COVID-19 case in our workplace, we will implement the following procedures:

-Close off the space/area used by the ill occupant and wait up to 24 hours before entering if practical and deemed necessary; open outside doors and windows in the ill occupant’s area to increase air circulation if possible; perform routine and enhanced cleaning actions plus thoroughly clean and disinfect all non-porous surfaces especially the high-touch surfaces in the ill occupant’s space/office, as well as the shared equipment; for porous surfaces in the ill occupant’s space/office remove visible contamination, clean with appropriate cleaners, and disinfect with a liquid/spray indicated for use on the material; once thorough cleaning and disinfection have been completed space can be reoccupied.
+The COVID-19 Exposure Management Plans Guidance in TK-12 Schools will be followed.
+In addition, we close off the space/area used by the ill occupant and wait up to 24 hours before entering if practical and deemed necessary; open outside doors and windows in the ill occupant’s area to increase air circulation if possible; perform routine and enhanced cleaning actions plus thoroughly clean and disinfect all nonporous surfaces especially the high-touch surfaces in the ill occupant’s space/office, as well as the shared equipment; for porous surfaces in the ill occupant’s space/office remove visible contamination, clean with appropriate cleaners, and disinfect with a liquid/spray indicated for use on the material; once thorough cleaning and disinfection have been completed space can be reoccupied.

 In order to implement effective hand sanitizing procedures, we: